-If you prefer to watch the webinar associated with this article, checkout our YouTube channel.
-Webinar name: Camera Connections and Streams.
+If you prefer to watch the webinar associated with this article, see the Camera Connections and Streams webinar.

 More and more cameras are coming out with higher and higher resolutions (> 2MP).
 These cameras often provide two and sometimes three streams.
 The reason for the multiple streams is so camera vendors can provide better images and clarity (high resolution, more network bandwidth) and also provide a good user experience for remote access (mobile phones, web interfaces).
 This tension between higher resolutions and good user experience has resulted in cameras providing multiple streams.

 The below steps explain how to connect cameras to BI with a single stream or multiple streams.
 If you have an older camera, multiple streams may not be available.
 For example, cameras with a resolution of 1 MP or less usually do not have or require dual streams.
 Most networks can support <1MP resolution cameras.

 Some camera manufacturers have a closed environment, i.e. no 3rd party access to their cameras.
 Amazon Ring, Arlo and common examples.
 Some vendors are hybrid, they prefer to control the customer experience, however they also provide a public URL to their cameras for 3rd party access.
 Google Nest is the most common example.

 Camera manufacturers that support 3rd party access will post ONVIF and/or RTSP support on their web product listings or documentation.
 If their product postings state vendor app, cloud solution with no mention of support for standards, well, those are tell-tale signs that the camera probably will not connect to BI.